Singapore is a Feast for the Eyes and the Stomach: Here’s What to See and Do

 The garden has 10,000 species of flora with the highlight being the National Orchid Garden with 1000 species and 2000 hybrids of orchids.

-There are several different gardens on the property along with ponds, wetlands and small rain forest.
-Allow at least three hours get in and bring a liter of water.
+There are several different gardens on the property along with ponds, wetlands and small rain forests.
+Allow at least three hours to get in and bring a liter of water.

 After feeling the heat and humidity in the garden it may be a good time to find some refreshing A/C in the stores on the famed Orchid Road shopping street near the gardens.